0x414A/0x414a.github.io/_posts/2015-12-08-arch-linux-macbook-pro-101-post-install-configuration-and-tweaks.markdown

 date: 2015-12-08 14:43:00.000000000 +00:00
 ---

+* TOC
+{:toc}

+## Introduction

-This is a continuation of my [previous](http://ajwrit.es/2015/12/05/triple-boot-os-x-windows-81-and-arch-linux-on-2012-retina-macbook-pro/) post on Arch Linux on the Macbook Pro 10,1.
+This is a continuation of my [previous](https://allysonjulian.com/triple-boot-os-x-windows-81-and-arch-linux-on-2012-retina-macbook-pro/) post on Arch Linux on the Macbook Pro 10,1.
 This focuses on post-installation tweaks you can make on Arch Linux for this particular model.
 These are also applicable to the Macbook Pro 10,2, the 13-inch model without the discrete graphics.

 ## Updates